 Session 1: The use of animals in medical therapy.
 The first session provided a historical perspective on the use of animals in medicine, and a discussion of ethics and welfare impacts of the use of animals for human health purposes, with a focus on emerging technologies including genetic manipulation.

 Session 2: Companion animals and mental health.
 This session included a discussion of the role of animal companionship in mental wellbeing, the problem of animal hoarding, and methods for maintaining good mental health and happiness when working in the field of animal welfare.

 Session 3: Public health and animal welfare.
 Presentations covered changing patterns of zoonotic disease and the challenge of balancing public health needs with animal welfare.
 The Australian pandemic influenza response plan was covered as a specific example.
 The impacts of intensification of farming on human health will also be discussed.

-The speakers for this year's seminar came from a range of backgrounds including academic, medical, government, non-government organisations and industry.
+The speakers for the seminar came from a range of backgrounds including academic, medical, government, non-government organisations and industry.
 They brought a broad range of experience in caring for the health of individuals, studying the history of medicine, managing public health decisions, practically managing animal welfare issues, and making complex ethical assessments.